Oxford Women in Computer Science (OxWoCS) Challenge Club

-This event is open to students enthusastic about Mathematics and Computer Science attending state schools in the UK, the Isle of Man or the Channel Islands, who self-identify as female and:
+This event is open to students enthusastic about Mathematics and Computer Science attending state schools in the UK, the Isle of Man or the Channel Islands, who self-identify as female or non-binary and:

-- Are at school in England or Wales and in Year 11 or 12; are on track to achieve, or have achieved, at least grade 7/A in GCSE Maths; and are intending to study, or are already studying, Maths at A-level or equivalent.
+- Are at school in England or Wales and in Year 12 who have achieved, at least grade 7/A in GCSE Maths and are already studying, Maths at A-level or equivalent.
 If your school offers it, students in Y12 should also be taking Further Maths A-level (taking Maths in Y12 and Further Maths in Y13 is fine).

-- Are at school in Scotland and in S5 or S6; are on track to achieve, or have achieved, grade A in National 5 Mathematics; and are intending to study, or are already studying, Maths Higher/Advanced Higher.
+- Are at school in Scotland and in S5; and have achieved, grade A in National 5 Mathematics; and are already studying, Maths Higher and Advanced Higher.

-- Are at school in Northern Ireland and in Year 12 or 13; are on track to achieve, or have achieved, at least grade 7/A in GCSE Maths; and are intending to study, or are already studying, Maths at A-level or equivalent.
+- Are at school in Northern Ireland and in Year 13; are have achieved at least grade 7/A in GCSE Maths; and are already studying, Maths at A-level or equivalent.

 How will the sessions take place?